latent-to/developer-docs/docs/keys/proxies/create-proxy.md

 </Tabs>

 :::info
-The parameters for the proxy being removed must exactly match the proxy type and delay specified when it was added.
+The `delegate_ss58`, `proxy_type`, and `delay` parameters must exactly match those used when the proxy was added.
+The `delay` parameter is an identifier for the specific proxy relationship, not a delay before removal takes effect (removal is immediate).
+Use `get_proxies_for_real_account()` to retrieve the exact parameters for existing proxies.
 :::

 ### Remove all proxies